 The integrity of biological processes requires high fidelity.
 We have discovered that the splicing substrate is proofread at the two chemical steps of splicing by parallel mechanisms involving rejection and then discard by ATPase motors.
 Despite these advances, fundamental questions remain.

 The spliceosome must dynamically assemble anew on every substrate and disassemble once splicing is complete.
 We have revealed snRNA rearrangements that underlie these dynamics and defined ATPase motors that drive these dynamics.
 Still, many mysteries remain to be solved.

 Fica SM†, Mefford MA†, Piccirilli JA & Staley JP.
 Evidence for formation of a catalytic triplex in the spliceosome.
-NSMB, accepted. †Co-first authors.
+Nature Structural and Molecular Biology, 21:464-71. †Co-first authors.
+(NSMB)

 Wlodaver A & Staley JP.
 The DExD/H-box ATPase Prp2 destabilizes and proofreads the catalytic RNA core of the spliceosome, published online.
 (RNA)